Prepare TP-Link WR940N V6 TFTP Recovery on Mac

 ⚠️ Technical Disclaimer

 This tutorial is for learning and reference only.
-Flashing firmware carries risks and may cause brick or void warranty.
+Recovery depends on the exact hardware version, firmware file, bootloader state, and whether recovery mode is entered successfully.
+Flashing firmware carries risks and may cause bricked devices or void warranty.
 Before proceeding:

 Last updated: April 2026